physimals/quantiphyse/README.md

 `python qp.py`

-#### Packaging
+### Packaging

 The scripts packaging/build.py is used to build a frozen distribution package in the form of a compressed archive (`tar.gz` or `.zip`) and a platform-dependent package (`deb`, `msi` or `dpg`).
 It should run autonomously, however you may need to input the sudo password on Linux in order to build a `deb` package.

 The `--snapshot` option removes the version number from package filenames so you can provided them for download without having to change the link URLs.

 The `--maxi` option builds a package which includes selected plugins, assuming these are downloaded

-#### OSx 10.11
+### OSX

 Installing from source on OSX is not fun.
 The major issue is QT since the required version (4.8) is deprecated and hard to install properly.

 I have had most success using Anaconda and installing PySide using the conda tool.
 This should bring in the appropriate version of QT.

-Alternatively, homebrew+pip can be used, as described below.
-Note that these instructions have not been recently tested and you will probably need to use your own initiative a bit.

-For OSx it is recommended that you don't use the system version of python so that libraries can be updated without affecting the underlying system.

-1) Homebrew is ideal for running a separate version of python.
-Install homebrew from http://brew.sh/ if it's not already installed.

-2) Install python

-    brew update
-    brew install python

-2) git clone this repository

-3) cd into the directory

-    pip install -U pip
-    pip install -U setuptools
-    pip install numpy
-    pip install scipy
-    pip install -r requirements.txt
-    pip install PySide

-4) Run the script

-    python qp.py

-#### Using a python virtualenv

-If you're running from source it can be a good idea to create a Python virtual environment so the dependencies you install do not affect anything else on your system.
-See (https://virtualenv.readthedocs.org/en/latest/) for details.

-On Windows, Anaconda is recommended and comes with virtual environment support as standard.

-#### Resource file

-The resource file is compiled by

-For python 2:

-    pyside-rcc resource -o resource.py

-For python 3:

-    pyside-rcc resource -o resource.py -py3

-This is then imported at the beginning of the app so that the program can find the resources.

 ## To Do list

 ### Issue tracker

-Current issues can be viewed on the GitLab issue tracker(https://ibme-gitcvs.eng.ox.ac.uk/quantiphyse/quantiphyse/issues)
+Current issues can be viewed on the GitHub issue tracker (https://github.com/ibme-qubic/quantiphyse/issues)

 ### Roadmap